MichaelGalo/NYC-Government-Hiring-Audit-Data-Platform/project_notes.md

 Move from Fuzzy Match 1.0 to 2.0
+- Talk about iterations and spending the majority of my time less in data vis but in fuzzy land
-- Returning around 600 results, then further matched only to 2 felt off after feedback
+- Returning around 600 results, then further matched only to 2 felt off after feedback (I had a MVP, but I wanted to iterate on it and deep dive -- as I thought it was the primary learning objective of this project.
+That and creating our own architecture)
-- I instituted a new fuzzy_matching paradigm that used vectorization, Token Set Matching Pre-Filter, WRatio among other things to return:
+- I instituted a new fuzzy_matching paradigm that used vectorization, Token Set Matching Pre-Filter, WRatio and specifying how many CPU cores I would allow for parallel processing among other things to return:
     - Run time Total for No Limit: 2:23:19
-    - Total Returned Results for No Limit | No Distinct: 8,737,221
+    - Total Returned Results for No Limit | 8,737,221

-- After that, I decided it was worth setting limits as many of the results I was returning were duplicate titles/payroll titles (though these looked to match actual different jobs based on their variance in pay).
+    - 20+ parquet temp files that ultimately compile into a single monster dataset
+    - That 38.4B computations that were required (after lots of efficieny steps)

+- After that, it was time to compare that new dataset to the lightcast data using a similar approach albeit less computations.
+    - Run time Total for No Limit: 1:49
+    - Total Returned Results for No Limit | 30,714